nadjascodejourney/nadjascodejourney/README.md

 ======================
 About me
 --------------------------
 With a background in museum education and fine arts, I bring a unique combination of creativity, visual and conceptual thinking, cultural knowledge and educational prowess to the world of programming.
-I´ve discovered a passion for designing and developing web software solutions that not only look visually appealing but also enable a good user experience and targeted content delivery.
+My goal is to design and develope web software solutions that not only look visually appealing but also enable a good user experience and targeted content delivery.

 Technical Skills 👩‍🔧
 --------------------------